 - Chemotherapy, which can include topical creams containing imiquimod or diclofenac, or systemic drugs such as dacarbazine (commonly known as DTIC) or temozolomide (Temodar).

-- Biological therapy using the drugs interferon or interleukin-2 to stimulate the immune system to kill abnormal cells.
+- Biological therapy using drugs such as interferon, interleukin-2 to stimulate the immune system to kill abnormal cells.

 - Photodynamic therapy (PDT), which uses a combination of lasers and drugs that make cancer cells vulnerable to light.